-The following essay topic analysis examines Dartmouth College Tuck School of Business (Tuck) MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for all of the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines Dartmouth College Tuck School of Business (Tuck) MBA admissions essays.
+The Tuck MBA essay questions are for the 2021-2022 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Tuck students can articulate how the distinctive Tuck MBA will advance their aspirations.
 Why are you pursuing an MBA and why Tuck?
 (300 words)

-This is a fairly straightforward career goals essay, asking applicants to explain 1) their professional aspirations, 2) why they’re interested in pursuing an MBA, and 3) why they’d like to do so at Tuck in particular.
+This Tuck MBA essay question is a fairly straightforward career goals essay, asking applicants to explain 1) their professional aspirations, 2) why they’re interested in pursuing an MBA, and 3) why they’d like to do so at Tuck in particular.

 Given the tight word limit, applicants will need to address each of these three elements directly and concisely.
 For your career goals, be as grounded and direct as possible—identify a position and target industry, and explain what draws you to this role and how it connects with your previous experience.
 If you have space after drafting your response, you may also want to highlight the impact you hope to have through your work.

-Tuck students are aware of how their individuality adds to the fabric of Tuck.
+Tuck students recognize how their individuality adds to the fabric of Tuck.
 Tell us who you are.
 (300 words)

-Last summer, Tuck released new evaluation criteria for their admissions decisions.
-It would behoove applicants to review Tuck’s most sought after student attributes (“smart, nice, accomplished and aware”) to see what resonates and to reflect on how to demonstrate these qualities through this response.
+In this Tuck MBA essay, paint a clear picture of who you are, while considering the following.
+In the 2018-2019 admissions season, Tuck released new evaluation criteria for their admissions decisions.
+It would behoove applicants to review Tuck’s most sought after student attributes (smart, accomplished, aware and encouraging) to see what resonates and to reflect on how to demonstrate these qualities through this response.
 Reading through the evaluation criteria should give you a greater understanding of the program’s culture, help you determine your fit with Tuck, and kick start your brainstorming for this essay.